andregregory45/active-directory/README.md

 </p>

 <p>
 Login to Client-1 as the original local administrator account and join it to the "mydomain.com" domain.
 Since Client-1 is using DC-1 as the DNS server, Client-1 is able to locate the domain controller for "mydomain.com".
+Provide the "MYDOMAIN\example_admin" credentials when prompted by the Windows Security dialog to authorize the join.
 </p>
 <br />